 The foundations for today's Egyptological collection held at the Art, Archaeology and Ancient World Library were laid by F.Ll.
 Griffith, the first Professor of Egyptology at Oxford.
 In the British Isles Oxford has the best collection for printed books on Egyptology, offering also access to a growing collection of ebooks on this subject.
 Today the physical books are held by the Art, Archaeology and Ancient World Library as well as the Bodleian Library, and anyone studying or researching Egyptology in Oxford should expect to make use of both libraries.

-Apart from the two major research libraries Queen's College houses the Peet Library which comprises c.
+Apart from these two major research libraries, Queen's College houses the Peet Library which comprises c.
 3,400 books on Egyptology.
-The collection of books was donated by Sir Alan H. Gardiner to honour the memory of the Egyptologist Thomas Eric Peet and ever since it has been maintained by the Professor of Egyptology.
 It is open to all students of Egyptology of the University and anyone else who can prove that access to the collection will be beneficial to their studies.
-Information on how to register can be found HERE.
+Registration is essential.